rust-lang/book/src/ch15-00-smart-pointers.md

 }
 ```

+TODO: add diagram of oh_no pointing to itself

 There's a lot going on here.
 Fundamentally, `Cycle` is a type that contains an
 `Rc<Cycle>`.
-This means that we can have a 'referene cycle', hence the name of
+This means that we can have a 'reference cycle', hence the name of
 the struct.
 Here, we've constructed one in `main`: we have `oh_no`, and then we
 create a clone of it, `clone`.
 Since we've made a clone of it, the reference
 count is two: one for the initial `Rc<T>`, and one for the clone.
 When `oh_no`